Somefive/MercuryJson/README.md

 ## (Brief) Introduction

 MercuryJson is a fast JSON parser optimized for parsing very large documents.
-The idea is largely based on the two-stage parsing framework of [simdjson](https://github.com/lemire/simdjson).
+The idea is based mainly on the two-stage parsing framework of [simdjson](https://github.com/lemire/simdjson).
 Our main contribution is that we parallelized the second stage using multi-threading.

-Benchmarks show that we achieve considerable speedup on large (> 500MB) documents, and comparable performance on most small (< 3MB) document.s
+Benchmarks show that we achieve considerable speedup on large (> 500MB) documents and comparable performance on most small (< 3MB) documents.

-For detailed description of the algorithms and benchmarks, please refer to our [report](https://github.com/Somefive/MercuryJson/blob/master/report/report.pdf).
+For a detailed description of the algorithms and benchmarks, please refer to our [report](https://github.com/Somefive/MercuryJson/blob/master/report/report.pdf).

 ## Installation